Pablo-Arias/STIM/README.md

 # STIM

-I did these set of python modules during my PhD at IRCAM to handle the creation of stimuli for cognitive sciences and cognitive neuroscience.
+I did these set of python modules during my PhD at IRCAM to handle the creation and transfomration of audio and video experimental stimuli.

-These python packages allow to easilly handle indexing of audio/video databases, transform audio and video in different ways but also extract different features.
+These python packages allow to easilly handle indexing of audio/video databases, transform audio and video in different ways but also extract different audio features.